canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 ## Exposing an app via your snap!
 Duration: 3:00

-positive
-: *Lost or starting from here?*
-This [snapshot][step6] shows what your directory should look like at this point.

 ### Defining commands

 In order for services and commands to be exposed to users, you need to specify them in `snapcraft.yaml` of course!
 This will take care of a couple of things for you: